13 best image formats and when to use them

 3. PDF

-A PDF file is built on the same PostScript language as EPS.
+A PDF file is built using the same PostScript language as EPS.
 Therefore, PDF is an excellent choice for printing.
 It’s a vector with lossless compression, allowing you to enlarge a PDF image as much as you want.

 4. INDD

-An INDD file includes all of the project’s elements, such as page content, styles, and color swatches, so it’s possible for you to customize or edit them later.
+An INDD file includes all of the project’s elements, such as page content, styles, and color swatches, so it’s possible to customize or edit them later.
 One INDD file can contain multiple pages, resulting in large file sizes.

 5. AI